Westjet B737 near Vancouver on Mar 2nd 2024, loss of cabin pressure

 A Westjet Boeing 737-700, registration C-FWCN performing flight WS-1245 from Tampa,FL (USA) to Toronto,ON (Canada), was on final approach to…

-A Westjet Boeing 737-8 MAX, registration C-GDDR performing flight WS-2251 from Puerto Vallarta (Mexico) to Calgary,AB (Canada), was climbing through…
+A Westjet Boeing 737-8 MAX, registration C-GFJM performing flight WS-707 from Toronto,ON to Vancouver,BC (Canada) with 183 people on board, was on…

 Newest articles